dptsi/laravel-tutorial/Laravel-model-eloquent-and-query-builder/laravel-queries.md

         $cars = DB::select(DB::raw("SELECT COUNT(*) AS result FROM cars"));

-            Returns an array of Php object
+            //Returns an array of Php object
 ```

 ##### WhereRaw/orWhereRaw